liemek/active-directory/steps/01_install_dc.md

 Install-ADDSForest
 ```

-3. Installation changes the DNS Server address to a loop address.
+3. Installation process changes the DNS Server address to a loop address.
 Let's fix it.

 ```shell
 Get-DNSClientServerAddress